OPENAIRINTERFACE/openairinterface5g/doc/RUN_NR_PRS.md

 After this, nrUE can be launched using one of the below commands depending on the test scenario.
 If UE is NOT able to connect to the gNB, then check the USRP connections or try increasing `--ue-rxgain` in steps of 10dB.

+Also check the instructions on `numactl` in gNB test section as it applies for nrUE execution as well.

 ## FR1 test
 Once gNB is up and running, open another terminal and execute below command to launch nrUE with **X310 USRPs**.
 Make sure to specify `IP_ADDR1` and `IP_ADDR2`(optional) correctly as per USRPs IP address